Create a database

 cosine distance operator in order to find the most similar tasks.

-As you can see, we filter out results where the cosine distance is higher than 1.
-The lower the cosine distance is, the more similar the tasks are (0 indicate that they are identical).
 A cosine distance of 1 means that the vectors are essentially unrelated, and when cosine distance is closer to 2, it indicates that the vectors are semantically opposites.

 The embedTask